19 Types of Moths in Texas

 After pupating, the adult moth emerges and lays its eggs in the fall.
 The eggs overwinter and hatch the following spring, starting the life cycle over again.

-The Eyed Paectes Moth (Paectes oculatrix) is not considered a pest and does not cause any harm to humans or crops, making it a fascinating and harmless addition to the Texas ecosystem.
+The Eyed Paectes Moth (Paectes oculatrix) is not considered a pest and does not harm humans or crops, making it a fascinating and harmless addition to the Texas ecosystem.

 9. Divided Olethreutes Moth